[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 What kind of people would you like to work with to start a company in the future?

-Beyond GTA is still a company in its infancy, so we don't know yet what kind of people will join us in the future, but we're sure to see an increase in non-Japanese members.
-On the contrary, I think this is a good opportunity, so I'd like to reexamine the essence of Beyond as a company, think about how to expand it overseas, clarify the values and corporate culture that Beyond currently has, and grow together with people who share those values and corporate culture
+Beyond GTA is still a developing company, so we don't know yet what kind of people will join us in the future, but I think it's certainly possible that we'll have more non-Japanese members.
+On the contrary, I think this is a good opportunity to re-examine the essence of Beyond as a company, think about how to expand it overseas, clarify the values and corporate culture that Beyond currently possesses, andpeople who resonate with those values and corporate culturegrow together with

 I believe that my main role at GTA is to help Canada become independent and hand it over to someone else.
 Currently, GTA mainly caters to Japanese customers, so we employ members who can speak Japanese, but I hope that the number of English-speaking customers will increase and the day will come soon when locally hired local staff will be needed, so I will continue to work hard